GuardReasoner-Omni: A Reasoning-based Multi-modal Guardrail for Text, Image, Video, and Audio

 \section{Conclusion}

-In this work, we presented GuardReasoner-Omni, the first unified guardrail framework designed to seamlessly reason across text, image, and video modalities.
-Addressing the fragmentation in current safety mechanisms, we constructed the GuardReasoner-OmniTrain-148k dataset and introduced a novel two-stage training paradigm that combines SFT with RL via GRPO.
-Crucially, our proposed error-driven exploration reward effectively incentivizes the model to deliberate on complex, dynamic threats, preventing the collapse into superficial shortcuts often seen in video anomaly detection.
+In this work, we present GuardReasoner-Omni, the first unified guardrail framework designed to seamlessly reason across text, image, video, and audio modalities.
+Addressing the fragmentation in current safety mechanisms, we constructed the GuardReasoner-OmniTrain-181K dataset and introduced a novel two-stage training paradigm that combines SFT with RL via GRPO.
+Crucially, our proposed concise correctness reward effectively preserves accurate reasoning while suppressing redundant generation, preventing the collapse into overly verbose deliberation.
 Extensive evaluations demonstrate that our model sets a new state-of-the-art while significantly enhancing interpretability through transparent CoT justifications.